What is Content Curation and how should you do it?

 3 best practices for content curation

-- Zone in – Success on the Internet is determined, to a large extent, by one’s ability to target a particular niche.
-Specificity is well-known to help with search keywords (such as longtail ones), but it works with people’s perception of you as well.
+- Zone in – Success on the Internet is determined largely by one’s ability to target a particular niche.
+Specificity is well-known to help with search keywords (such as longtail ones), but it works with people’s perception of you.
 The Twitter feed of an amateur tends to be all over the place.
 The Twitter feed of an expert narrows in on one subject, shaping and branding the authority.

 Gaasterland recommends three tools to assist with content curation: Flipboard, Alltop, and StumbleUpon.
 Note that tools such as these are abundant, and good content can be found just about anywhere: newsletters, Google+ communities, etc. The possibilities are endless.
 Getting familiar with as many tools as possible will boost your aptitude as a marketer by providing a broader array of options.